 It’s no secret that we are passionate about higher education.
-But let’s face it, to get into college and do well, there’s a lot of information and it can seem overwhelming.
+But let’s face it, there’s a lot of information on getting into college and succeeding, and it can be overwhelming.

 That’s why we’re excited to launch our YesCollege Podcast next month!

 In just one month’s time, we’ll release the first three episodes on this website, iTunes, and Google Play Music.
 And if you follow us on Twitter and Facebook, you’ll see the episodes shared there too!

 First off, dependency status simply refers to figuring out if you need to submit one, both, or neither of your parents’ financial information as well as your own when filing the FAFSA.
 And knowing this beforehand will help in expediting the process, which is always a plus.

 The Free Application for Federal Student Aid (FAFSA) helps the government and colleges determine how much tuition you and your family can afford to pay versus what you will still need to pay to attend.
 Finding out if you’re a dependent or independent student can seem tricky, which is why I want to break down and demystify this process.

 The debate is coming to a close, and Team Off-Campus Housing will now present its case.
 You’ll see that this post is formatted the same way as The Great-Debate Beginnings: On-Campus Housing, including statements from Team Off-Campus with rebuttals from Team-On Campus.

 This round of the debate will focus more on how these housing options will affect your finances.
 Before enrolling in a college or university, it’s critical for you factor in all of your expenses, including where you choose to live.